sa2ajj/pbuilder-unofficial-docs/usage.rst

 It is possible to switch the distribution which the base.tgz is targeted at at this point.
 Specify `` `` to change the distribution to sid.  [#]_

-.. [#] Only upgrading is supported.
-Debian does not generally support
-       downgrading (yet?).

 For fuller documentation of command-line options, see the pbuilder.8 manual page